gracejychang/rat-dreams-game/README.md

 # RatDreamsGame

 ## ABOUT
-This game is inspired by classic "arcade" vertical shooter games, featuring a fun rat theme.
+This game is inspired by classic "arcade" vertical shooter games, featuring a fun rat theme thanks to a recent trip to New York & one of my favourite animated films, Ratatouille.

----

 ## APPROACH
-I wanted to explore how inventory systems work in games by building a simple, end-to-end game.
-Drawing from classic inventory-based games like Super Mario, the player can earn points or gain powers based on collectible objects.
+I wanted to explore how inventory systems in games by building a simple, end-to-end game.
+I thought about a lot of games with cool inventory systems: Zelda, MarioKart, even those early 2000s web games where you have to dress up a character for a party or fashion show.
+I eventually landed on a system similar to Super Mario, a classic inventory based game where the player can earn points or gain/use powers based on collectible objects.

----

 ## Inventory System
+My main goal was to make the system easy to scale and maintain.
+I did this by keeping concerns separate and taking advantage of Unity's built-in **ScriptableObject**.

 ### InventoryManager
 The **InventoryManager** kept track of all inventory logic, such as total points, power ups, and all items that has been collected by the player.

 ### Data Structure
-This system was built with scalability and reusability in mind, in particular taking advantage of Unity's built-in **ScriptableObject**.
+This system was built with scalability in mind, in particular

 By using **ScriptableObject** to define our data types, we've made the system: